 Both bachelor's and master degree programs in speech therapy offer classes devoted to speech pathologies in children.
 Students are introduced to common problems related to speech acquisition and development in infancy, early childhood and adolescence, including stuttering, lisps and developmental delays.
 Students also learn about the potential physiological, psychological and social causes of these problems.
 In these speech therapy courses, students learn how to assess speech disorders in children and how to treat them.

 Speech Problems in the Elderly Course

-Speech therapy degree programs also offer courses devoted to speech problems and communication disorders in the elderly, particularly different types of aphasia, or loss of speech.
-Speech therapy majors learn about the causes of these problems, such as dementia, brain trauma and deafness, and various techniques for treatment.
+Speech therapy degree programs also offer courses devoted to speech problems and communication disorders in the elderly, particularly dysphagia.
+Speech therapy majors learn about the causes of these problems and various techniques for treatment.